by Texas Homesteader ~

-I’ve been spending time daydreaming about both warmer weather as well as what I’d like to plant in my new raised beds.
-We’re located in Northeast Texas planting zone 8A so we enjoy a pretty long growing season but it seems spring just can’t come soon enough.
+I’ve been spending time daydreaming about warmer weather and what I’d like to plant in my vegetable garden.
+We’re located in Northeast Texas planting zone 8b.

 Plant What You Like To Eat

 The most important decision is deciding what veggies we’d most like to eat.

 It doesn’t do much good to have a veggie plant take up valuable garden-area real estate all year if we eat it only in moderation.